socketsupply/docs/guides/iam-credentials/index.md

 With a IAM policy created you can create a new user with it's AWS access key and AWS secret.

-Go to the IAM users section and click create user.
+Go to the IAM users section and click add a user.

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/guides/iam-credentials/images/iam-create-user.png"/>